 ‘If you’re outraged by those words, then you’re in the right place.
 That kind of behavior has no place at the Prep School,’ Silveria said.

-One would think a general officer, who must surely be aware that most of the incidents of this type have turned out to be hoaxes perpetrated by the supposed “victims” as a means of starting “dialogues,” would be smart enough not to fall for it, but no…
+One would think a general officer, who must surely be aware that most of the incidents of this type have turned out to be hoaxes perpetrated by the supposed “victims” as a means of starting “dialogues,” and gaining political or personal advantage, would be smart enough not to fall for it, but no…

 It’s the power that we come from all walks of life, that we come from all parts of this country, that we come from all races, that we come from all backgrounds, gender, all make-up, all upbringing,’ he said.
 ‘The power of that diversity comes together and makes us that much more powerful.